-The holder of a PhD in Performance Practice from the Royal Academy of Music (University of London), Jeremy Eskenazi is a sought-after soloist, chamber musician, scholar and adjudicator.
+The holder of a PhD in Performance Practice from the Royal Academy of Music (University of London), pianist Jeremy Eskenazi is a sought-after soloist, chamber musician, scholar and adjudicator.
 In 2011, the record company Divine Art released his CD Rainlight: evocations of water for piano solo.

-Jeremy is currently editing Clementi's Complete Capriccios and working on Clementi projects for Australia's ABC Classic FM.
-He is the author of many scholarlay articles and reviews.
+Jeremy is the editor of Dussek's Sonata 'Elégie harmonique' Op.61 for Edition HH (2012), and of Clementi's Complete Capriccios for piano (Artaria, forthcoming).
+He is the author of many scholarly articles and reviews.

 In 2015, the Governing Body of the Royal Academy of Music appointed Jeremy Associate of the Royal Academy of Music (ARAM), together with his wife, Australian composer Alicia Grant, for a ‘significant contribution to the music profession’.